MakeSchool-Tutorials/Environment-Setup/P02-Terminal-Setup/content.md

 > 1. Now use the keyboard shortcut `command` + `,` to open your preferences (this keyboards shortcut works for every program on your computer!).
 > 1. Set your profile to "Pro" and click "Default".

 Looking professional!

-Don't worry about the profile for now, we're going to change it in the next section.
+# Run Make School's Bash Setup Script

+What about bash color coding?
+We've got ya covered!
+Make School has our own custom script to help you set up your terminal settings.
+For a full walkthrough of how to run the script, watch [this video](https://www.youtube.com/watch?v=35A1mDFRrBY).

+> [action]
+>
+> Go to [https://make.sc/bash-setup](https://make.sc/bash-setup) and follow the steps to run Make School's bash setup script to set up your terminal.

-# Making a dev or code directory
+# Make a dev or code directory

 All good developers have well organized folders and files in their computer.
 Always keep your folders, files, and desktop clean and organized.
 It will make you work faster and look and feel more professional.